Pavi532/Paralle-Matrix-Multiplication/README.md

 # Paralle-Matrix-Multiplication
-Matrix multiplication using parallel programming in C (Pthrea and OpenMP) along with a sequential approach on Windows.
+Matrix multiplication using parallel programming in C (Pthread and OpenMP) along with a sequential approach on Windows.
 The three programs print the time it took to multiply the two square matrices of given size.
 Use matrix sizes above 500 for better reults. **Keep the number of threads equal to the number of logical processors on your CPU.**

 ## PThread for Windows